VGLoic/metamask-react/README.md

 The `MetaMaskProvider` will first initialise the state with `initializing` status, the `account` and `chainId` will be `null`.
 A synchronization is performed in order to derive the MetaMask state.

-If the `ethereum` object is not present or if it is the one associated to MetaMask, the synchronisation will change the status to `unavailable`.
+If the `ethereum` object is not present or if it is not the one associated to MetaMask, the synchronisation will change the status to `unavailable`.

 Otherwise, a check is performed in order to detect if MetaMask has already connected accounts for the application.

-In case of no connected accounts, the status will be `unabled`, otherwise the status will be `enabled`.
+In case of no connected accounts, the status will be `notConnected`, otherwise the status will be `connected`.

 Here is an abstract on the different statuses:
 - `initializing`: the provider is currently initializing by synchronizing with MetaMask